GitLeeRepo/PythonNotes/PythonNotes.md

-F         | Floating point decimal format g         | Depends on size, either decimal or exponential format (lowercase) G	      | Depends on size, either decimal or exponential format (uppercase) n         | Use locale stettings for thousand sep and decimal (int, float, decimal) c         | Single character (integer or ASCII character). r         | String (converts any python object using repr()). s         | String (converts any python object using str()).
+F         | Floating point decimal format g         | Depends on size, either decimal or exponential format (lowercase) G	      | Depends on size, either decimal or exponential format (uppercase) n         | Use locale settings for thousand sep and decimal (int, float, decimal) c         | Single character (integer or ASCII character). r         | String (converts any python object using repr()). s         | String (converts any python object using str()).